 - Have a gift drawer or closet full of treasures to bless friends and family with.

-- Grow a garden full of flowers and plants to fill my home and give to friends.
+- Buy gardening equipment at Homegardenscare and grow a garden full of flowers and plants to fill my home and give to friends.

 - Have a kitchen full of fresh healthy food to feed anyone that stops by.

 - Save and afford to go on one missions trip a year (or every other year) as a family to teach my kids about other cultures and experiences.

 - Save and pay for our children’s undergraduate college education.

 - Pay off our house early.

 - Save and pay for our children’s weddings.

 - Bless our grandchildren with trips and gifts and memories.

 Oh my word, just looking at this list fires me up.
 I want to be able to give generously, live fully, and invest into relationships.
 Of course we don’t need to be rich to do any of those things (except for maybe the trips), but it’s about choosing people and experiences over stuff.
 God’s kingdom over my kingdom.

 At the end of my life, I don’t want to have wasted this time.
 I want to look at all of the resources I have — money, talents, gifts, relationships — and be satisfied with the way I used them.
 It reminds me of the parable Jesus tells about the servant who managed the bag of gold wisely: